tarangcodes/WorldOfCosmos/README.md

-Hi, I'm DarkSide nice to meet you.
+Hi, I'm  DarkSide Nice to meet you!

-I'm a student, a bot developer, a programmer,a science communicator, a hacker.

-Pronouns : They/Them.
+I'm a teenager.
+I'm a Professional Python Devloper (5+ Years of experience).
+I like creating bots and applications.

 <!---
 WorldOfCosmos/WorldOfCosmos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.